simoncozens/unicopedia-plus/README.md

 - Alternatively, it is possible to search the entire list of emoji by name, keyword or symbol, including through regular expressions.
 After entering a query, clicking the <kbd>Search</kbd> button will copy all relevant matches, if any, into the input field.
 - As a convenience, the input field can be emptied using the <kbd>Clear</kbd> button.
 - This utility deals with the 3570 emoji defined in the **Emoji 11.0** version of the [emoji-test.txt](https://www.unicode.org/Public/emoji/11.0/emoji-test.txt) data file; the 12 keycap bases and the 26 singleton Regional Indicator characters are not included.
-- Various examples of regular expressions are provided for copy-and-paste.
+- Various examples of regular expressions are provided for quick copy-and-paste.

 <img src="screenshots/emoji-data-finder.png" width="1080px" alt="Emoji Data Finder screenshot">